Pontian Eats: What Local Food to Eat in Pontian Kechil (2019)

 When visiting a local town, the best thing to do is to eat like a local and trying the original tastes of the food — in other words, a local food hunt.
-And food prices are usually cheaper than the cities and tourist towns with no "tourist frills".
+And prices are usually cheaper than the cities and tourist towns with no "tourist frills".

-In Pontian Kechil, a little town in the southwest corner of Johor, West Malaysia, the average price of each dish is about RM6.00 or less per person.
+In Pontian Kechil, a little town in the southwest corner Johor, Malaysia, the average price of each dish is about RM6.00 or less per person.
 And the list of local food below are mostly below RM6.00.
 Check them out.

 1. Ah Chuan Pontian Wanton Mee (亚泉面店)

 One thing that is a must-try when in Pontian is the local wanton mee.
 Different from Singapore's style, Pontian-style wanton mee uses tomato sauce to mix its noodle and topped with thinly sliced barbecue pork.
 And apart from just meat dumplings in the soup, they add fish balls too.